nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Tired of tracking your internship applications on your calendar or Microsoft Excel?

-Looking for a more efficient way to track your countless internship applications?
+Looking for a more efficient way to track your countless internship applications and deadlines?

 Well, look no further!

 **InTrack** might just be the solution for you!
 Introducing your one-stop internship tracker which will let you easily track all your internship applications!
-With **InTrack**, no more worrying about whether you've missed any important deadlines.
+With **InTrack**, no more worrying about whether you've missed any important deadlines or forgetting what you've applied for.

 So what are you waiting for?
 This user guide contains step-by-step instructions on how you can install and use **InTrack**, which will be your companion throughout your internship search!